 rotations.
 At our hospital, first year residents in Neurology and Family Medicine spend a few weeks on our Complexity Intervention Unit (formerly Medical-Psychiatry

-Unit) or on the psychiatry consultation service respectively.
+Unit, a term I prefer) or on the psychiatry consultation service respectively.
 We have a psychiatric outpatient clinic of course although it’s a bit difficult for general medicine and surgical staff to refer patients with complex, comorbid psychiatric and medical illness there in a timely manner.
 I’m afraid the continuity of psychiatric education of non-psychiatric resident physicians is probably haphazard after the first year in most academic medical centers.
 And frequently, the schedules of psychiatrists simply make it too challenging to attend general medicine grand rounds and similar conferences.
 This cuts both ways.
 There are far too few psychiatry grand rounds presentations by speakers invited from medicine and surgery.
 I’m pretty sure mistakes are made in patient care not just with respect to functional illness but in other neuropsychiatric disorders—delirium among them.
 So how do we stack up against Henry’s list of improvements which must be done to improve hospital-based patient care in our modern times?

 At least in academic medical centers, psychiatric departments are commonplace nowadays.
 Happily, some of our surgeons are making a good effort to refer some of their patients for pre-surgical psychiatric evaluations…a step in the right direction.
 Now if I could just persuade them as a group not to use Old Style Beer for alcohol withdrawal treatment.
 I think we’re very blessed to have a Complexity Intervention Unit to manage the very complex and desperately ill patients who are afflicted with both medical and psychiatric illness.
 Every medical student now must complete a psychiatry rotation.
 General medicine and Neurology residents rotate through the service and most enjoy it and learn a great deal.
 Practical instruction to non-psychiatry resident physicians primarily focuses on recognition and management of the most commonly encountered psychiatric illnesses.